newrelic/newrelic-java-agent-ansible-role/README.md

 #### Other agent-specific configuration

-Besides the above settings, you can configure the following settings through this Ansible role:
+Besides those listed above, you can configure the following settings through this Ansible role:

 * agent_enabled
 * high_security